A summit and parade in China may signal a geopolitical shift. They might also be political jockeying

 “If Modi can shake hands with Xi five years after the India-China border clash, it could be far easier for him to shake hands with Trump and get back to strengthening ties, because they are natural allies,” he said.

-Associated Press writers Kim Tong-hyung and Hyung-jin Kim in Seoul, South Korea; Ken Moritsugu in Beijing; Sheikh Saaliq in New Delhi; Katie Marie Davies in Manchester, England; Joanna Kozlowska in London contributed.
+Associated Press writers Kim Tong-hyung and Hyung-jin Kim in Seoul, South Korea; Ken Moritsugu in Beijing; Sheikh Saaliq in New Delhi; Katie Marie Davies in Manchester, England; and Joanna Kozlowska in London contributed to this report.